 This Section discusses the U.S. Copyright Office's practices and procedures for registering a group of unpublished works.
 When referring to this option, the Office uses the term "GRUW," which stands for "group unpublished works."
-As discussed in Section 1106.6, this option replaces the registration accommodation for "unpublished collections," which was eliminated effective March 15, 2019.
+This option replaces the registration accommodation for "unpublished collections," which was eliminated effective March 15, 2019.
 The Office also offers a separate group registration option for unpublished photographs, which is discussed in Section 1114.